arjunGbtz/ezy.css-website/docs/components.md

 ## Buttons

 Buttons are designed using the ".btn" class.
-Combine these with color utilities (bg-*, text-*) and size modifiers
+Combine these with color utilities (bg-*, text-*) and size modifiers for flexibility

 ---